teacoat/grand_exchange/README.md

 This project fits into the Defi category, as its a way to trade tokens and NFT's in a unique way that emphasizes discoverability through rooms, it also fits into the trailblazer category as its sort of unconventional in terms of Defi.

+I have conducted beta testing with a small group of users, they loved it and had lots of fun.
+General feedback was the UI was unpolished (understandable) and some UX changes that I implemented for clarification of the trade process.
+I have also been sharing updates on Twitter and the response has been very enthusiastic in the greater community.

 Things needed to test:
 - HashPack (preferably, its what I tested with)
 - Testnet account